cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 | `.hexlc`       | Base16 (hex), lower case        | {{Section 8 of -base}} |
 | `.hexuc`       | Base16 (hex), upper case        | {{Section 8 of -base}} |
 | `.b45`         | Base45                          | {{-base45}}            |
-{: title="Control Operators for Text Conversion of byte strings"}
+{: #tbl-text-conv title="Control Operators for Text Conversion of Byte Strings"}

 Note that this specification is somewhat opinionated here: It does not provide base64url, base32 or base32hex encoding with padding, or